giuliopulina/swagger-validator-maven-plugin/README.md

 # swagger-validator-maven-plugin

-This maven plugin allows to validate yaml and json files.
+This maven plugin allows to validate Swagger 2.0 yaml and json files.

 ## Plugin configuration